-If you are planning on getting a mortgage loan from a bank, shop various different banks because every bank has different mortgage lending guidelines and mortgage rates.
-If you get denied by a bank, you might want to consult with a mortgage broker or mortgage banker.
-If you have problem credit or prior bad credit or high debt to income ratio, a mortgage broker will probably be the best fit.
+Borrowers who are planning on getting a mortgage loan from a bank, shop at various different banks because every bank has different mortgage lending guidelines and mortgage rates.
+Borrowers who get denied by a bank they should find out why the reason for denial is.
+They might want to consult with a mortgage broker or mortgage banker.
+For borrowers who have problem credit or prior bad credit or high debt to income ratio, a mortgage broker will probably be the best fit.

-For those mortgage loan borrowers who are members of credit unions, they might want to consult with their credit union mortgage lending department and see what their credit union has to offer.
+For those borrowers who are members of credit unions, they might want to consult with their credit union mortgage lending department and see what their credit union has to offer.
 Credit unions normally offer great mortgage rates and terms to their members.
 However, they might have credit overlays and might want lower debt to income ratios.